-Welcome to Rootopia!
-Where the art, science, and fun of raising happy, healthy kids come together.
+Where the art, science, and fun of growing happy, healthy kids come together.
 Evidence-based activities, tools and reinforcements for the school garden.

 Join our hosts Rick Sherman, Farm to Child Nutrition Program Manager at the Oregon Department of Education and Michelle Markesteyn, Farm to School Specialist at Oregon State University Extension as they explore what it means to ...